HardenedBSD/gitlab-wiki/Home.md

 1. Tracing loaded objects is prohibited.
 This directly impacts `ldd(1)`, which will provide no output.

+RTLD hardening can cause issues when building applications/libraries.
+During the build process, it is recommended to disable RTLD hardening in case of failure.
+When using Poudriere, adding `hardening.harden_rtld=0` to the `JAIL_PARAMS` configuration variable is sufficient.

 # Address Space Layout Randomization (ASLR)

 ASLR randomizes the layout of the virtual address space of a process